A TRUE RAIDERS

-And then Cyril was done, at this table, with its cups and his audience.
-His story was done.
-He searched the faces among him, blank and disbelieving, familiar even if they were not.
-He thought of old friends in the silence, which, as always, did not last long.
+And then Cyril's story was done, at his table, with its cups and his audience.
+The story of a fiendish monster and the man who even death could not hold his tongue.
+Cyril searched the faces around the table, blank and disbelieving, familiar even if they were not.
+He thought of lost friends in the silence, which, as always, did not last long.

 They exhumed Eichner’s coffin and opened the lid.
-The corpse had already rotted until the exorcist, a kerchief to his mouth, pried open Eichner’s weak chest to reveal something astounding.
+The corpse had already rotted until the exorcist, with a kerchief held to his mouth, pried open Eichner’s weak chest to reveal something astounding.

 The dead man’s heart was red and plump.
 It looked to be full of life.

-They moved the body to an old, neglected cemetery well beyond the village lines, in accordance with the old rules.
+They moved the body to an old, neglected cemetery well beyond the village boundaries, in accordance with the old rules.
 They would not be bothered again.

-A few weeks later, the count, having mostly forgotten the grisly business, received another letter form the Mayor.
+A few weeks later, the Count, having mostly forgotten the grisly business, received another letter from the Mayor.
 He assumed it included his heartfelt thanks.
 He was wrong.

-Eichner had returned and was sometimes taking the form of a heavy black dog.
+Eichner had allegedly returned in the form of a heavy black dog.
 Other times, he took the shape of a great, oversized squirrel.
 To make matters even worse, some of the women reported having been sexually assaulted by the beast.

-The count himself returned with a grim priest from one of the neighboring cities.
+The Count himself returned with a grim priest from one of the neighboring cities.
 The priest, who was very knowledgeable, gave out very specific orders to the guards and townspeople.
 The body was once again removed from the casket.
-The priest then ordered that it be carried not through the gates of the cemetery, but through a hole in the wall.
+The priest then ordered that it be carried not through the gates of the cemetery, but through a hole in the gate wall.
 Once this terrible maneuver was concluded, the priest ordered one of the guards to cut off Eichner’s head.
-It was done.
 The priest then produced an aspen stake that the soldier drove through Eichner’s heart.
 The body was then burned.
+It was done.